Mugen-Builders/cartesi-co-processor-tutorial/installation.md

 ### 1. **Coprocessor CLI**

-The Cartesi Coprocessor CLI Tool simplifies bootstrapping, registering, and deploying Cartesi coprocessor programs.
-This tool streamlines the development workflow for Cartesi-based applications, allowing developers to focus on building their logic instead of wrestling with setup and deployment processes.
+The Cartesi Coprocessor CLI tool simplifies bootstrapping, registering, and deploying Cartesi coprocessor programs.
+This tool streamlines the development workflow for Cartesi based applications, allowing developers to focus on building their logic instead of wrestling with setup and deployment processes.

 #### Using Cargo